LandSandBoat/lsb-wiki/Sol-Refactor.md

 _This work was/is possible without using Sol, and was prototyped without it, but that was MUCH harder to pull off.
 It was made nearly trivial to implement by leaning on Sol._

+**Memory Impact**

+In the grand scheme of the entire program, our overall Lua memory usage has gone up from 6mb to 28mb per instance.
+An instance is already running at 700-1000mb usage, so this isn't much of an impact considering the performance gains.

 **Live reloading scripts**